WaimaGroup/.github/profile/README.md

 **Boutique tech.
 Real-world impact.**

-We are an international group of specialized technology startups working at the intersection of AI agents, API governance, cloud infrastructure, and digital products.
+We are an international group of specialized in AI and digital products.
 We build focused tools and services — no bloat, no black boxes — for teams that need things to actually work.

 🌐 [waimagroup.com](https://waimagroup.com) · 💼 [LinkedIn](https://www.linkedin.com/company/105077364)